evnik/XcodeRN/Xcode12Beta3.md

 ### Swift

-#### Known Issues

-*   The compiler may use significantly more memory than previous releases, potentially causing compilation to fail on some systems.
+#### Resolved in Xcode 12 beta 3

+*   Reduced the compiler’s memory use.
 (59908962)

-*   Xcode 12 beta 2 does not include support for using `@main` in place of `UIApplicationMain` or `NSApplicationMain`.
-(60502727, 63291088)
+*   Xcode 12 beta 3 includes support for using `@main` in place of `@UIApplicationMain` or `@NSApplicationMain` in UIKit- or AppKit-based apps.
+(60502727, 60502804, 63291088)

-*   Xcode 12 beta 2 does not infer attributes for Swift function builders from protocol requirements.
+*   Swift infers attributes for Swift function builders from protocol requirements.
 (63629316)

-*   Incremental compilation may miscompile when adding a member to a type that is used in both the file that defines it and another file.
+*   Adding a member to a type that is used in both the file that defines it and another file no longer causes a miscompilation in incremental compiles.
 (64074744)

-    **Workaround**: Add `-disable-fine-grained-dependencies` to the Other Swift Flags build setting, or clean the build folder and recompile.

 ### Swift Packages